catyeo18/asynchronous-distributed-system/notebook.md

 When we aggregated and plotted the results across the machines from each experimental run (Figures 1-6), we noticed that both the message values and the logic clock values displayed mostly linear patterns while containing gaps in their linear trendlines.

 But if we look at a more granular level, we observed that each machine on every experimental run displayed different behavior.
 For example, in experimental run 4 (Figures 4-6), each graph displayed three trendlines - two message value trendlines (one for each of the other machines) and one logic clock value trendline.
-This meant that all three machines were operating at different clock rates.
+This meant that all three machines were operating at different clock rates (machine 0 is fastest, machine 1 is slowest).

 In contrast, in experimental run 1 (Figures 1-3), we see only two trendlines in each graph, suggesting that virtual machines 0 and 2 had the same clock rate.
 Virtual machines 0 and 2 received higher message values than their associated logic clock values, while virtual machine 1 received lower message values.
 The jumps in logical clock values were narrower in Figure 1 than Figure 2 (which was much sparser) and Figure 3.